jaromilfrossard/permuco4brain/README.md

 ```

 In this tutorial, you find 3 different types of plot that present the
-results of a clustermass test.
-All of them use the `ggplot2` package and
+results of a cluster-mass test or TFCE.
+All of them use the `ggplot2`
-may easily be customized for publication.
+package and may easily be customized for publication.